neural-data-science/NESC_3505/syllabus_2020f.md

 ## Soft Skills
 - Demonstrate a professional work ethic
-- Be effective and productive in a hybrid in-person/remote working environment
+- Be effective and productive in a remote working environment
 - Work collaboratively, effectively, and productively in a distributed team
 - Manage projects: manage time and human resources effectively to achieve specific objectives on a stated timeline
 - Peer-review the work of other team members